Dragon Tattoo Designs

 - What says "dragon" to you?
 For some people, the dragon's head is the main focus, and they don't need to show the entire body.
 Others might want the tattoo to be wrapping around a limb.
 Some might need the dragon to be breathing fire, or flying, or chasing the pearl of wisdom.

 Dragon Tattoo Design

 Interpreting the Dragon

 There are nearly endless ways in which you can interpret what a dragon is and how you'd like to have it tattooed.
-A great example which shows just how different dragons can be can be seen when you compare the two movie versions of the dragon tattoo worn by the character of Lisbeth Salander from the book The Girl With The Dragon Tatoo.
+A great example which shows just how different dragons can be can be seen is when you compare the two movie versions of the dragon tattoo worn by the character of Lisbeth Salander from the book The Girl With The Dragon Tatoo.

-In the story a general description of a tattoo on Lisbeth's back is given.
-You get the idea that the dragon is sort of large, sort of fierce and done in black.
+In the story, a general description of a tattoo on Lisbeth's back is given.
+You get the idea that the dragon is sort of large, sort of fierce, and done in black.
 And not much else other than a few reactions from some of the other characters which range from fascination to revulsion.
-In the first picture here you see the version that was painted on actress Noomi Rapace for the original movie which was made in Sweden.
+In the first picture here, you see the version that was painted on actress Noomi Rapace for the original movie which was made in Sweden.
 This is a ragingly fierce dragon, clawing and breaking its way out from under the skin of Lisbeth's back.

 The second picture shows the tattoo as it appeared on the back of actress Rooney Mara, who played Lisbeth in the US/Hollywood remake of the film.
 This dragon is much more minimalist and stylized.
 It's more of a graphic of a dragon and not the living beast that appeared in the European movie version.